 Planning Mechanism 2016 LHMP Was Incorporated/Implemented In.
 Details: How was it incorporated?
+N/A No mitigation related planning mechanisms have been completed since 2016.

 7.3 District Profile

 The District profile for the RD 551 is detailed in the following sections.
 Figure 7-1 displays a map and the location of the District within Sacramento County.